Surviving Valentine’s Day Bossed Up and Unbothered

 - Make yourself a nice bubble bath and some rose petals.
 Surround your bathtub with candles.

-- Get Valentine’s Day inspired lounge or sleepwear.
+- Try on a new perfume.
+Get Valentine's Day inspired lounge or sleepwear.
 Take a sexy, but tasteful selfie.
 Watch the “hey, stranger” texts start rolling in (if that’s what you want 😊).

 - Book a trip to the spa.
 Scope out deals on Groupon.com or social media.